Hesperian Health Guides

 Warning

 Paracetamol should not be used by women with liver or kidney problems.
-It can cause liver damage if taken regularly every day, or if it is used after drinking alcohol.
+It can damage the liver if used for a long period of time, especially by a person who regularly drinks alcohol.

 Pregnant women need to take special care